Helioviewer-Project/jp2gen/readme.txt

 JP2Gen
 ======

 Code to convert solar FITS data to JPEG2000 format for use with the Helioviewer Project.

+For questions/comments, please contact Jack.Ireland@nasa.gov .

 General purpose
 ---------------